Glossier's New Ultralip Is Balm, Gloss, & Lipstick All In One

 I can count on one hand the number of times in the last year I've worn lipstick — which, as a beauty person, is pretty out of the ordinary for me.
-But now, with face masks slowly (and safely) coming off, 2021 is poised to be a big comeback year for the makeup favourite.
-And, just in time, Glossier is here to help reacclimate our lower faces with its latest launch: Ultralip — a tinted lip balm meets lipgloss meets lipstick hybrid.
+But now, summer 2021 is poised to be a big comeback year for the makeup favourite as we socialise outdoors more.
+And, just in time, Glossier is here to help reacclimatise our lower faces with its latest launch: Ultralip — a tinted lip balm meets lipgloss meets lipstick hybrid.

 As someone who loves lipstick but hates effort, Ultralip speaks my language: it feels great on, doesn't require a mirror to apply, and looks mad cute.
 Ahead, take a peek at all nine shades.